-Amanda Ollier, University of Kent
+Amanda Ollier, School of Computing Administration Manager, University of Kent

 Head of the professional services team in the School of Computing at the University of Kent I have a background in HE administration and customer service management.
 A passionate proponent for a rounded education in all areas of life, I think the KITC is a fantastic opportunity for our students to gain real-world experience to compliment their academic study, whilst serving the wider community they are part of - a real win-win in my eyes

-Simon Thompson, University of Kent
+Simon Thompson, Professor of Logic and Computation, School of Computing, University of Kent

 Researcher, author and teacher, based at the University of Kent.
 My research has covered many aspects of functional programming, including verification, tool building and testing for Erlang, Haskell and OCaml.
 I’m author of books on type theory, Haskell and Erlang, and run a MOOC on Erlang for FutureLearn.
 Around the KITC from the start - I wrote the bid to HEIF that got the whole thing going, and have experienced all the highs and lows along the way since then.

-Richard Jones, University of Kent
+Richard Jones, Head of the School of Computing, University of Kent

 Researcher, author and teacher, and head of the School of Computing at the University of Kent.
 My research has focussed on the implementation of programming languages.
 I am the author of two books on automatic dynamic memory management ('garbage collection'). and editor of the journal Software Practice and Experience.
 I'm a big fan of the KITC, both as a way for our students to get real consulting experience, and as a service for local companies and organisations.

-Jason Marshall, University of Kent
+Jason Marshall, KITC Business Manager, University of Kent

 I started my career as a Biologist working for a global pharmaceutical company, where I completed a higher apprenticeship, gaining a BSc in Biological Sciences.
 I moved from biology, to bioinformatics and finally into software development, working in a range of industries from sport's science, to finance, to psychology research (when I came to the University).
 I now lead the day-to-day operations of the KITC, and have just seen my fifth cohort of student consultants graduate into industry!